 Besides the domicile in which each is produced, there are a number of similarities between bourbon and Canadian whisky.
 Both principally employ continuous distillation and use large amounts of corn-based distillates.
 Both employ certain additives to enhance the flavoring and are often used with mixers.

 There are, however, a number of differences.
 First, Canadian whisky tends to spicier due to the addition of rye and various spicy and sweet flavors employed during distillation.
 The presence of rye distillates also adds to the flavor.
 By contrast, bourbon is blander.

 Second, Canadian whisky is aged for a minimum of three years, often in used barrels.
 Bourbon can be sold with minimum ageing, though “straight bourbon” is matured for two years, always in new barrels.
 This makes a difference in flavor.

 Finally, most Canadian whisky uses less than 51% corn, while bourbon by law must have at least that percentage.
 Most well known bourbons are in fact 70-80% corn mesh.

 Canada has a wide range of whiskies, which tend to be great for mixing.
 However, there are also good whiskies in the conventional sense.

-In Part II of this story, we will introduce some of the best brands and vintages that Canada has to offer the world market.
+Check out Canadian Whisky – A Comprehensive Guide – Part 2 where we will introduce some of the best brands and vintages that Canada has to offer the world market.
 Don’t miss it!